• Skip to primary navigation

 Storage, freezing and reheating

-The cooked fritters can be stored in an airtight container in the refrigerator for up to 3 days.
-They technically keep longer but the texture can get kind of dry and mealy.
+The cooked corned beef fritters can be stored in a container in the refrigerator for up to 3 days.
+They technically keep longer but, from my experience, the texture can get kind of dry and mealy.

 To freeze, once they’re fully cooled, place the corned meat fritters in an airtight container or freezer safe ziplock and freeze for up to 3 months.
 If stacking, place a piece of wax paper or parchment paper between the layers to keep them from sticking together.
 Let them defrost in the refrigerator overnight and reheat just before eating.